CG166/CPSC323_Project2/README.md

 **3. Run the Out file that has been created**
    - Run the Out file using the command *./out*

+**4. Enter the Input string**
+   - The program should prompt the user to input the string that will be parsed.

 # Contributors
 * Cindy Garcia
 * Tiffany Vy Buu